Cheesecake Farms

 The Fine Print

-Ask the Home Economist is syndicated and not exculsive to any purchaser or subscriber.
+Ask the Home Economist and materials offered for sale are not exculsive to the purchaser.

-All columns are author’s choice of one theme or mixed topics.
+All columns are author’s choice of themes or topics.

-Each column is approximately 375 to 500 words and contains several questions and answers.
+Each column is approximately 500 words and contains several questions and answers.

-Columns can be used in their entirety or edited.
+All material may be used in its entirety or edited.

 CheesecakeFarms@aol.com